"This is Boring!"

 - Should administrators be able to search students' lockers, or should students' lockers be private?

-Modify, Adapt, Implement These Writing Tasks
+Modify, Adapt, and Implement These Writing Tasks

 To get the most out of these persuasive writing prompts and your students, you should modify and adapt these to your own situation.
 You may want to read over these tips for writing your own persuasive writing tasks.

-For example, the question about sports, athletes, and academics would be very useful if your school recently had a public debate about its' athletes grades.
+For example, the question about sports, athletes, and academics would be very useful if your school recently had a public debate about its' athletes' grades.
 Add a little context to your prompt and describe what's going on in the school community, and then present the students with the question.
 You'll also want to come up with some kind of graphic organizer to help students organize their thoughts, like this interactive essay map.

 So what are you waiting for?
 Select some prompts, and have your kids write a persuasive essay in class tomorrow!

-Also, here are a couple other lists of persuasive writing prompts and essay topics that you might find useful:
+Also, here are a couple of other lists of persuasive writing prompts and essay topics that you might find useful: